vishal2github/noAdvancedJava/Theoretical_Notes/Framework/Spring_MVC_framework.md

   + If name of servlet is "abc", then this file name should be abc-servlet.xml.

-  + *If name of servlet is "abc", then this file name should be abc-servlet.xml.*
+  + If name of servlet is "spring", then this file name should be spring-servlet.xml.

 <br>